 It is important to note, that the fault of a party or basis for the breakdown of the marriage, is a relevant factor in awarding alimony/spousal support notwithstanding the notion that Michigan is a no-fault divorce State.

-There are many creative ways to both, maximize or minimize a parties’ alimony or support award or obligation including tax effecting assets, buy-outs and proper application of the alimony/spousal support factors.
+There are many creative ways to both, maximize or minimize a parties’ alimony or support award or obligation in a Michigan divorce, including tax effecting assets, discounting, buy-outs of an obligation, trading assets or debts in exchange for more or less alimony/spousal support and proper application of the alimony/spousal support factors.

 Your attorney should be competent in creative solutions to maximize his or her client’s entitlement or exposure.
 Many attorneys run “Guidelines” to estimate a client’s exposure or obligation for support.
 While “Guidelines” are appropriate in analyzing child support, Alimony/Spousal support is much more complex.